SWC-OSG-Workshop/2017-05-17-JLAB/novice/python/01-numpy.md

 <div class="">
 <p>The mathematician Richard Hamming once said, &quot;The purpose of computing is insight, not numbers,&quot; and the best way to develop insight is often to visualize data.
 Visualization deserves an entire lecture (or course) of its own, but we can explore a few features of Python's <code>matplotlib</code> here.
-First, let's tell the IPython Notebook that we want our plots displayed inline, rather than in a separate viewing window:</p>
+First, let's tell the Notebook that we want our plots displayed inline, rather than in a separate viewing window:</p>
 </div>